- Admissions & Financial Aid

 The RIT Orchestra performs three major concerts per year of standard orchestra repertoire.
 In addition, students from the orchestra have the opportunity to play in a variety of chamber ensembles.
 Participation is by audition.

 Academic credit is granted for successful participation in Orchestra

-An ensemble of instrumentalists, singers, and dancers organized to explore and perform a variety of music and dance from cultures around the world.
-The core ensembles are Agbekor, Ghanaian percussion ensemble, and World Beat, a “fusion” group combining various non-western musical styles with Jazz, Latin American, and American popular styles.
-Enrollment is open to all students, faculty, and staff who are competent instrumentalists, singers, and/or dancers from both Western and non-Western traditions.
+A multi-cultural ensemble of instrumentalists, singers, and dancers organized to explore and perform a variety of music and dance from cultures around the world.
+The cultures to be studied will be dependent on enrollment.
+Participants native to the represented cultures will be enlisted to assist in the teaching of basic performance practices and concepts.
+Enrollment is open to all students, faculty, and staff, who are competent instrumentalists, singers and/or dancers from both Western and non-Western traditions.
 Auditions will be held to assess proper placement.

-Academic credit is granted for successful participation in World Music Ensemble
+Academic credit is granted for successful participation in African Percussion & Dance Ensemble

 The RIT Drumline is a performing arts group consisting of Battery and Pit percussion ensembles.
 The RIT Drumline competes in the New York State Percussion Circuit, where it is currently the defending State Champion of its class.
 The Drumline also plays at various sports events and festivals on campus to support RIT teams.

 Drumline is sponsored by the College of Liberal Arts

 The Pep Band plays at all men's Division I hockey games in the Frank Ritter Arena, as well as other athletic and non-athletic events.
 The pep band consists of many instruments to create that much needed atmosphere of school spirit at the hockey games.
 Included instruments are drums/marching drums, electric guitar/bass, electric violin, French horns, flutes, clarinets, saxophone, trumpets, trombone, alto, baronets, and the all-important conductor.
 The Pep Band always welcomes new members!